Murder of Gretchen Anthony: People involved

-Gretchen Stoughton Anthony (January 8, 1969 – March 21, 2020) was born Gretchen Stoughton Crain in Doylestown, Pennsylvania.
+Gretchen Crain was born in Doylestown, Pennsylvania.
 She grew up in New Jersey, residing in West Long Branch and Wanamassa.
-She graduated from Shore Regional High School in 1987 and attended Wood Tobé–Coburn School, later earning her bachelor's degree from Monmouth University.
+She graduated from Shore Regional High School in 1987, and attended Wood Tobé–Coburn School, later earning her bachelor's degree from Monmouth University.
 She was a teacher for many years, which included working at The Weiss School.

 At the time of her murder, Gretchen was 51 years old, resided in Jupiter, Florida, and worked as the human resources manager of a utility company.
 She had a 12-year-old daughter from a previous relationship.

 David Ethan Anthony, originally David Anthony Deutsch, was a fitness trainer.
 He served a brief stint in jail after holding up a Blockbuster video store with a squirt gun.
-Anthony was fired in 2017; his manager allowed him to return in 2020, though was forced to fire him again.
-Anthony's manager subsequently warned Gretchen to stay away from him, to which Gretchen responded that David was crazy.

 Gretchen and David met at a gym where David was a trainer.
 The two were married at a chapel in Las Vegas in March 2015.

+Anthony was fired in 2017.
+His manager allowed him to return in 2020, but was forced to fire him again.
+Anthony's manager subsequently warned Gretchen to stay away from him, to which Gretchen responded that David was crazy.